markman4897/ComputerCraft/README.md

 - add help to APIs
 - add help to programs
 - move version from globalVariables.cfg to readme.md or startup (?) and update startup and init.lua
+- update move functions in ta.lua to have fail condition and return it